wavemaker/docs/learn/react-native/custom-icon-fonts.md

 ![](/learn/assets/ttf_css_file.png)

-4. Now imported custom font family is visible on the Icons tree.
+4. Go to the Import Resource dialog to view the imported custom font family in the Icons tree.

 ![](/learn/assets/icon_tree.png)